Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Appendix

 To motivate the need for a learned linear combination of mergeability metrics, we examine the predictive power of each metric in isolation.
 Table~\ref{tab:individual_metric_correlations} reports the Pearson correlation between each individual metric and the normalized post-merge accuracy (i.e., post-merge performance divided by task-specific model performance, averaged across the two tasks) across all 190 task pairs, computed separately for each merging method.

 The results reveal that no single metric consistently achieves strong correlations across all merging methods.
-The highest individual correlations are observed for activation-based metrics, particularly activation dot product ($r = 0.572$ for TSV, $r = 0.450$ for Weight Averaging) and activation cosine similarity ($r = 0.521$ for TSV, $r = 0.366$ for Weight Averaging).
-However, these same metrics show weak or non-significant correlations for Task Arithmetic ($r = 0.094$, $r = 0.146$) and Isotropic merging ($r = -0.095$, $r = 0.062$), indicating that their predictive utility is method-dependent.
+Activation-based metrics, particularly activation dot product ($r = 0.572$ for TSV, $r = 0.450$ for Weight Averaging, $r = 0.447$ for DARE) and activation cosine similarity ($r = 0.521$ for TSV, $r = 0.372$ for DARE, $r = 0.366$ for Weight Averaging), achieve the highest individual correlations for three of the five methods.
+However, these same metrics are weak for Task Arithmetic ($r = 0.094$, $r = 0.146$) and near-zero or slightly negative for TIES ($r = -0.083$, $r = 0.030$), indicating that their predictive utility is strongly method-dependent.

-Task vector geometry metrics, which are computationally inexpensive and have been proposed as indicators of mergeability in prior work, show uniformly weak correlations (typically $|r| < 0.1$) across all methods.
-Similarly, effective rank metrics achieve at most weak correlations ($|r| < 0.2$), despite theoretical motivation linking spectral properties to merge success.
+Task vector geometry metrics, which are computationally inexpensive and have been proposed as indicators of mergeability in prior work, show uniformly weak correlations (typically $|r| < 0.15$) across all methods, with the only significant exception being TSV task vector $L_2$ distance ($r = -0.211$).
+Similarly, effective rank metrics achieve at most weak correlations ($|r| < 0.2$), restricted to TSV.

-Subspace overlap metrics exhibit an interesting pattern: metrics focusing on bottom singular vectors (Right Sub Bot-$k$, Interact Bot-$k$) show moderate correlations for Task Arithmetic ($r \approx 0.21$) and Isotropic merging ($r \approx 0.31$), but near-zero correlations for Weight Averaging and TSV.
-This suggests that different aspects of task vector geometry are relevant for different merging strategies.
+Subspace overlap metrics exhibit a strikingly different pattern across methods.
+Bottom-$k$ variants (Right Sub Bot-$k$, Interact Bot-$k$) are the strongest individual predictors for TIES ($r \approx 0.28$) and moderately predictive for Task Arithmetic ($r \approx 0.21$), but near-zero or negative for Weight Averaging, TSV, and DARE.
+Conversely, singular value overlap carries a small but significant negative correlation for four methods (TA, WA, TIES, DARE) but is uninformative for TSV.

+Gradient-based metrics (encoder/input $L_2$ distance) are moderately predictive for Weight Averaging ($r \approx -0.26$ to $-0.32$) and DARE ($r \approx -0.25$ to $-0.32$), but weak for TSV and near-zero for TIES, confirming that, in isolation, these metrics are not universal indicators either.

 The inconsistency of individual metric correlations across methods underscores a key finding: mergeability prediction requires combining multiple complementary signals.
-A metric that is predictive for one method may be uninformative or even misleading for another.
+A metric that is strongly predictive for one method (e.g., activation dot product for DARE at $r = 0.447$) may be uninformative or even mildly negative for another (TIES, $r = -0.083$), and metrics dominant for TIES (bottom-$k$ subspace overlaps) are nearly useless for DARE and Weight Averaging.
 This observation motivates our approach of learning method-specific weighted combinations of metrics, which achieves substantially higher correlations (see Section~\ref{sec:results}) by leveraging the complementary information captured by different metric categories.